qgustavor/what-is-this-anime/README.md

     -s --simple      Don't use thresholds, instead find exact results and exit -f --first       Exits on first result
     --no-partial     Don't try to find partial hashes

+Output format (for alternative method):

+    First line: image info
+    >> 12345678 12345678 12345678 <- target hash
+    The first two are the dhash, the third is the color information

+    Subsequent lines: result info:
+    >> 12345678  2 Sintel.mkv
+    >> 12345678  3 Big Buck Bunny.mkv
+    The first number is the color information, then the hamming distance, then the file name.

+The output format for the old (and still default, to not break compatibility) method is almost the same, but without color information for the image and results.

+You can compare color information between image and results by entering color values in [this tool](https://codepen.io/qgustavor/full/eNxpPQ) (use 0x prefix, as those numbers are encoded in hexadecimal; example: if the script returns '12345678' then use '0x12345678').

 ### Video to image comparer (compare-mode.js):